 - Limit newspaper and magazine subscriptions.
 We get most of our news online and generally don’t have time to read magazines, so we’ve stopped those subscriptions.
 I used to get the paper just for the coupons.
 But I found that the coupons seldom got used and just created more clutter.

 - Make your souvenirs meaningful.
-When Tim went to Africa he brought back a basket that was woven out of U.N. food bags in a refugee camp.
+When my husband went to Africa he brought back a basket that was woven out of U.N. food bags in a refugee camp.
 It’s meaningful because it reminds us of the poor and what they are able to do with very little.
 Skip the kitschy shot glasses from Vegas, and choose things that will enhance your life instead.

 - Do one thing at a time.
-Despite all the bragging people do about multi-tasking, psychologists tell us that we are more productive when we focus on one thing at a time.
+Despite all the bragging people do about multi-tasking, psychologists tell us we are more productive when we focus on one thing at a time.
 Focus is good for productivity, but it’s also good for our relationships — including our relationship with God.

 - Take time out from technology.
 It’s hard to have a conversation with someone when they are constantly checking a cell phone.
 Don’t be that guy.
 Give your family and friends the attention that they deserve.